alecGraves/Howl/README.md

 This software is released under the Unlicense, so basically do whatever you want with it.

+## Gathering Data

+The most important step in any machine learning challenge is data generation and gathering!

+I recommend gathering midi files from artists that you like.
+Many artists will release .mid files of their works on websites like Patreon, or you may be able to find what you are looking for on MuseScore.

-## Usage
+## Howl Usage

+You can run this software *for free* using the [Wolfram Engine][2] and the `wolframscript` CLI.

-The core functionality is *right now* in a wolfram language package called HowlMidiTools
+The core functionality is *right now* in a Wolfram Language package called HowlMidiTools

 To load the functions exposed by the library, simply run: